rupl/chrisruppel.com/travel/_posts/2016-02-29-myanmar-immigration-process.md

 ### Step 6: Enjoy Burma!

 It's a wonderful, bustling country filled with delightful people.
 It will certainly be different than most countries you've been to so hang on and enjoy the ride!

+## Alternative Visas

+If you happen to be in Bangkok, you can go directly to the Myanmar embassy and get a visa in person (you'll have to leave your passport with them for a few days).
+Though it's a bit more work to physically go in person, **the embassy-issued visa lets you cross land borders in addition to airport immigration**, avoiding costly flights and allowing more flexibility in your travel.